 The Church Buildings Council also provide advice on encouraging biodiversity.

 Biodiversity includes all insects and animals who may be attracted to our churchyards and the use of traps and poisons in the churchyard is not recommended.
 Creatures such as moles may cause unslightly molehills but are beneficial for aerating the soil and helping with drainage.
 Moles are not dangerous.
 However, should their presence begin to cause too much difficulty in managing the churchyard, they should be deterred by humane methods other than traps.
 See here for guidance from the RSPCA on deterring moles.

 If your churchyard is full for burials and has been officially closed by Order in Council under the Burial Act, maintenance for the churchyard is usually handed to the Local Authority as part of that process.
 The Local Government Act 1972 states that the Local Authority should keep churchyards "in decent order and its walls and fences in good repair".
 This should include cutting the grass, repairs to churchyard walls and tree maintenence.

 If your churchyard has recently become full and you would like to apply to the Ministry of Justice for a closure Order, please click here.

 The Church Buildings Council website has guidance on looking after trees.
 Please click here for more details.

 Advice for Ash Die Back

-Many PCCs are considering planting trees as part of the Queen’s Green Canopy Jubilee Scheme.
-Planting trees in a churchyard requires permission from your Archdeacon under List B7 (1) – please contact the Church Buildings Support Officer if you need further help or guidance on applying for List B permission.
+Planting trees in a churchyard requires permission from your Archdeacon under List B7 (1) – please contact the Senior Church Buildings Officer if you need further help or guidance on applying for List B permission.

 Ken Linford, the DAC Tree Adviser, has produced a helpful guidance note on planting trees in churchyards which can be downloaded here.
-Further advice on the Queen’s Green Canopy and planting and caring for Trees can be found on the website of the Woodland Trust.
+Further advice on the planting and caring for Trees can be found on the website of the Woodland Trust.